It’s that time of year again – the sun is shining and everyone wants to enjoy the weather in their outdoor living space.

 step 5: prep + Stain

 Remove any remaining stickers/staples from the ends of the boards.
-If you’re ambitious (we are not), fill any holes or imperfections with stainable wood putty.
+Fill any holes or imperfections with stainable wood putty.

 Quickly hit the edges and side with the pocket holes with 80 grit sandpaper and then spend more time on the side without the pocket holes.
-You can do another round or two of sanding with 120+ grit if you want an extra smooth finish (we stopped at 80 grit).
+Then sand with 120, 180, and 220-grit sandpaper for a smooth finish.

 If you’re going to go back at the end and fill the pocket holes with wood putty, then you don’t need to worry about staining those.
 If you’re not going to go back, you can grab a small craft paintbrush to quickly get the stain inside the pocket holes.

 The outdoor stain is a lot thicker (and harder to work with) than a typical stain.
 It also dries quickly, which means you have to work faster.
 Work in small sections, quickly rubbing the stain on and off.

 Since it’s a little bit thicker, it’ll take a little more arm power to get the excess stain off than a normal stain wood.

 Check often for drips and make sure your stain is blending well as you work on different sections.

 Once your boards are dry, bring them outside.
 Pick your favorite side of each 4×4 and place them face down.

 Pre-drill four holes on the top of the top 4×4 (2 on each end).
 Using a 3/4″ wood paddle bit, pre-drill enough to countersink (or hide) the head of the hex lag screws.
 You will want to position the holes where the screws will go into the 4×4 legs.